applicaster/developer.applicaster.com/book/analytics/android.md

 In order to see a basic implementation of an analytics plugin, we suggest reviewing the [Analytics Plugin Sample Project](https://github.com/applicaster/zapp-plugins-examples/tree/master/AnalyticsPlugin/Android) as it's a good starting point for implementing an analytics plugin.

-This guide will go through the basic terms and functions that need to be implemented in order to create a analytics.
+This guide will go through the basic terms and functions that need to be implemented in order to create an analytics.

 For more info about Initial Android Plugin Setup, [Click Here](/dev-env/Android.md)

 ## Initialization and general properties
-The following functions are used to create an analytics provider and configuring it.
+The following functions are used to create a plugin for an analytics provider and to configure it..

 ``` java
     public void initializeAnalyticsAgent(Context context)